Sam-Sims/ambigviz/README.md

 `-o, --output <output>`

-This option will set the output file name.
-Default is to output the chromasome name.
+This option will set the output file name in the format `<chromosome>_<output>` as a BAM file can contain multiple chromosomes and would otherwise be overwritten.
+Default is to output `<chromosome>_ambig`.

 #### Threshold